-It is a requirement to have an observer (minimum 10 years of age) watching the skier at all times.
+It is a requirement to have an observer (minimum 14 years of age, or 12 if they hold a current provisional motorboat licence) watching the skier at all times.
 The observer should transfer messages from the skier to the vessel driver.
 This allows the driver to concentrate on operating the boat.
 If skiing in a river, the driver must be conscious of the width when turning.

 In popular ski areas it is common to find ski access lanes.
 These lanes allow skiers access to the beach and therefore are off limits to swimmers and other vessels.

 Boaters should always ski in an anti-clockwise direction and also make sure they are familiar with any other local rules and requirements such as 5 knot zones.